 Weight – 66-88 pounds for males, 49-71 pounds for females

 They have a domed, long forehead with a long mouth and scissor bite.
 They should always have a black muzzle.
-Their ears are tall, erect and should stand parallel to each other.
+Their ears are tall, and erect, and should stand parallel to each other.

 The undercoat only sheds after the weather warms in spring and becomes very thin in warm weather.
 The outer coat will shed year-round and you should be prepared for this if you are going to have a GSD in your home.
 They may have a medium or a long coat.
 The long coat is a recessive gene and not as common.